 - It can assist structural members such as beams, slabs, and walls on flooring above.

-- Load-bearing walls also carry their own weight.
+- These walls also carry their own weight.

 - This wall is normally stacked on each flooring.

-- Load-bearing walls can be used as an interior or exterior walls.
+- These walls can be used as interior or exterior walls.

 - Such walls will usually be perpendicular to the floor joist or ridge.